Diving on the Great Barrier Reef

 Pixie Pinnacle is home to large quantities of fairy basslets, so much so that it seems as if a pink cloud envelopes the pinnacle at some points, making pictures of other critters difficult to take.
 Rounding one bend, you will soon see a riot of colouful fish hanging in the current.
 Blue dash fusiliers, fairy basslets, anthias and more all enjoying the bounty of food swept through by the Coral Sea current.
 Enjoying the smaller fish of the Great Barrier Reef are red bass and particularly trevallies that swoop around at break-neck speed to gobble up the least fortunate.

 Towards the top of the pinnacle, hard and soft coral cover is outstanding and includes black coral.
 Gorgonian fans, sponges, lace coral and yellow turret coral are all represented and in pristine condition.
-Anemones, occupied by residents clownfish, are ever present, with a keener eye required to spot cohabiting prawns and crabs.
+Anemones, occupied by resident clownfish, are ever present, with a keener eye required to spot cohabiting prawns and crabs.

 In many places, moray eels can be seen peering out from their lairs, as well as hunting lion fish and resting peacock groupers.